What is a linearized PDF file? A complete guide

 Before making an API call, make sure you have the following:

-API key — You’ll need an API key for authentication.
-Sign up for a free account to receive 100 credits, but note that a free trial entails a watermark on the output documents.
+- API key — You’ll need an API key for authentication.
+Sign up for a free account(opens in a new tab) to receive 100 credits, but note that a free trial entails a watermark on the output documents.
 These credits are used for API requests, and different operations consume varying amounts of credits.

-PDF document — Choose the PDF document you wish to linearize.
+- PDF document — Choose the PDF document you wish to linearize.
 Ensure the file is accessible on your local machine or server.

-API testing tool — Use tools like cURL or Postman for testing the API requests.
+- API testing tool — Use tools like cURL(opens in a new tab) or Postman(opens in a new tab) for testing the API requests.

 Step 2 — Making the API request